|

 I love that someone likely spent weeks or months making this one, and now it gets a second life in my home.
 That’s what cottage core thrifting is all about to me: giving handmade things a place to shine again while keeping me on budget.
 I am so thankful to the woman who made this.

-The “Before”
+The Before

 The before picture of a teacup needle point vintage find.
 It has a stack of colorful teacups a soft green mat and a dated green frame.

-Step One – Dismantle the Frame
+Step 1: Take Apart the Frame

 The backside of a vintage thrifted frame thats been dismantled to prepare for cleaning.

-Step Two – Cleaning the Needlepoint
+Step 2: Clean the Needlepoint Fabric

 I started by wiping down the glass, crossing my fingers that it would be all it needed.
 It helped a little, but the picture still looked dingy.
 So I gently vacuumed the surface of the needlepoint and moved on to cleaning the fabric itself.